 After the summer stay in Chicago, Sampson returned to Atlanta, then moved back to Chicago after King was assassinated in 1968.
-He enrolled in GSU in the early 70s to pursue a master’s degree in cultural studies.
+He enrolled in a brandnew Governors State Univeristy in the early 70s to pursue a master’s degree in cultural studies.

-“Governors State was in its infancy when you were here,” said GSU Professor Rashidah Muhammad, who led the discussion with Sampson at GSU.
+“Governors State was in its infancy when you were here,” said GSU Professor Rashidah Muhammad, who led the discussion with Sampson.
 Indeed, the university had graduated only one class when Sampson enrolled, and students met in a Park Forest South (now University Park) warehouse.

 Intrigued to study social constructs and trends emerging in the mid-70s, Sampson said, “GSU gave me something cultural,’’ with a flourish of his hand.

 When asked about his thoughts on young activists such as those leading the Black Lives Matter movement, Sampson said simply, “When you have people, you have to know where to take them.”

 Sampson's talk received a standing ovation that brought him to tears.